VoliJS/React-Type-R/docs/chapters/component.md

 # Component

-React-MVx extends React namespace and should be used instead of `react`.
+React-MVx extends React namespace and should be used instead of `react`. `@define` decorator must preceed all the Component class definitions.
-All class Component definitions must be preceeded with the `@define` decorator.

-All features of the Component are controlled through the unified property and attribute declarations.

 ```javascript
 import React, { define } from 'react-mvx'